 In his free time, Wilmore enjoys Bible study, running, walking, and playing with his grandchildren.
 He and his wife, Dottie, have three daughters (Wendy, Kristi, and Melissa) and sons-in-law and seven grandchildren.

 David L. Costill, PhD, is the emeritus John and Janice Fisher chair in exercise science at Ball State University in Muncie, Indiana.
 He established the Ball State University Human Performance Laboratory in 1966 and served as its director for over 32 years.

-Costill has written and coauthored more than 400 publications over the course of his career, including books, peer-reviewed articles, and lay publications.
-He served as the editor in chief of the International Journal of Sports Medicine for 12 years.
+Costill has written and coauthored more than 425 publications over the course of his career, including 6 books and articles in both peer-reviewed and lay publications.
+He served as the original editor in chief of the International Journal of Sports Medicine for 12 years.
 Between 1971 and 1998, he averaged 25 U.S. and international lecture trips each year.
 He was president of the ACSM from 1976 to 1977, a member of its board of trustees for 12 years, and a recipient of ACSM Citation and Honor Awards.
 Many of his former students are now leaders in the field of exercise physiology.

 Costill received his PhD in physical education and physiology from Ohio State University in 1965.
 He and his wife, Judy, have two daughters, Jill and Holly.
-In his leisure time, Costill is a private pilot, experimental airplane builder, competitive masters swimmer, and runner.
+In his leisure time, Costill is a private pilot, auto and experimental airplane builder, competitive masters swimmer, and ex-marathon runner.